outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - examples:

                   - find difference/change types (like differences in variables like bases, adjacent transforms)
+                  - apply aligning structures of difference types
+                    - difference from digit base multiplier (multiple of 10) aligning with value position difference operation (move)
+                    - (difference from common base) combined with (difference from common base) = exponent addition/subtraction
                   - apply a pattern to a parameter set
                   - apply an average operation to a function
                   - the points formed by factors of a number that align with the digit base form a pattern of efficiencies in multiplication intents for certain original multiplier sets